Brindha-m/TrueYou-BehavioralAuth/README.md

 ### SuRaksha Cyber Hackathon | Canara Bank - Team Bindas Code

 ## Project Overview
-The True You will be a cutting-edge security solution that leverages AI and behavioral biometrics to provide continuous and intrusive authentication.
+True You will be a cutting-edge security solution that leverages AI and behavioral biometrics to provide continuous and intrusive authentication.
 This system analyzes over 50 behavioral parameters.
 Each parameter captures a unique aspect of user behavior, creating a comprehensive 'behavioral DNA' that's nearly impossible to replicate.

 ## Key Features